Higher congruences between newforms and Eisenstein series of squarefree level: Applications and examples

-\begin{rmk} As discussed in Section \ref{depthsresult}, when $\val_p(\#\mathbb{T}_{\Z_p}/J_{\Z_p})=\val_p(\varphi(N)),$ Theorem \ref{thm1} and Corollary \ref{cor2} can be used to show that the Eisenstein ideal $J_{\Z}$ is not locally principal.
-By combining explicit computations with the multiplicity result in Proposition \ref{mainresult}, we might be able to give a more precise bound on the minimal number of generators that each (localized) Eisenstein ideal $\Jz$ requires. \end{rmk}
+\begin{remark} As discussed in Section \ref{depthsresult}, Theorems \ref{nonprincthm} and \ref{princondition} give numerical criteria that can be used to show that the Eisenstein ideal $J_{\Z}$ is not locally principal.
+By combining explicit computations with the multiplicity result in Proposition \ref{mainresult}, we might be able to give a more precise bound on the minimal number of generators that each (local) Eisenstein ideal $\Jz$ requires. \end{remark}